 1. A short and concise description to help you to understand about the topic / MySQL command.

-2. Syntax of the MySQL command with descriptions of all the parameters used.
+2. The syntax of the MySQL command with descriptions of all the parameters used.

 3. Display of the actual table on which the MySQL command is being applied.